PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ## Subscription

-A subscription allows Prestashop Billing to collect periodically the payment of your customer.
+A subscription allows PrestaShop Billing to collect periodically the payment of your customer.
 At each subscription renewal, an invoice is generated.
 A subscription is linked to your module, a shop and a customer.
 A shop can only have one subscription to your module.

 ## Subscription Item